capecod40/FileBackup/README.md

 ﻿# CPSC 210 Project: File Backup Application
 My project for this term is an application that creates a backup of a directory.
 The user will be able to select a source and destination folder.
 The application will copy the contents of the source folder (including the content of any subfolders) to the destination directory.

 This application is meant to be a portable, lightweight, and easy to use alternative to more comprehensive and feature rich file system backup applications.
-The layout of the user interface will be simple and intuitive to make it accessible to all PC users.
+The layout of the user interface will be simple and intuitive to make it accessible for all PC users.
 Aside from file backups, this application will also feature a logging system.
 From the log, a user will be able to see the timestamp of any given backup.
 Tentative ideas for more features are also listed below.
 ## Core Features
  - File backup:
 	- User can select source and destination folder